shom-fr/xoa/doc/uses.cfgm.rst

 offered by the excellent
 `configobj <https://configobj.readthedocs.io/en/latest/index.html>`_
 configuration file reading and validation package.
-It makes the global usage slightly easier and hads support for plurals forms and for exporting the specifications to a commandline options and rst declarations.
+It makes the global usage slightly easier and adds support for plurals forms and for exporting the specifications to a commandline options and rst declarations.